 Create A Collection

-"First—don't stress!" says Susan.
+"First—don't stress!" says Tynan.
 "Gallery walls are supposed to look like collections, and collections evolve over time."
-When adding pieces to your gallery wall, she says to build it up and out from your original arrangement, and to keep two to three inches between each frame.
-(Otherwise they can look smushed together.)
+When adding pieces to your gallery wall, she says to build it up and out from your original arrangement.
+And remember — variety in your pieces is encouraged.
+“It’s also nice to pepper in one or two sentimental pieces that aren’t frames in the wall,” she continues.
+“Mirrors and antique plates work well for this!”

 Tell A Story

-"Think of your gallery wall as a way to tell your story," Susan says.
+"Think of your gallery wall as a way to tell your story," says Tynan.
 "Add things that mean something to you, like a framed scarf that belonged to your fashion-forward grandma or a menu from your favorite restaurant."
-Another recommendation: "Every time you go on a trip, find a piece to add."

 Lay It Out